QENSlibrary/QENSmodels/docs/examples/README.rst

 .. code-block:: console

-   conda create --name mynewenv python=3.7 ipypwidgets h5py numpy scipy matplotlib jupyter
+   conda create --name mynewenv python=3.7 ipywidgets h5py numpy scipy matplotlib jupyter

 Note that we force the installation of version 3.7 of Python because of some incompatibilities with one of the fitting package, `bumps`, whose version